yousafkhamza/docker-deployment-from-playbook/README.md

 [slave]
 172.31.10.48 ansible_user="ec2-user" ansible_port=22 ansible_ssh_private_key_file="/root/abcd.pem"
 ```
-> Please note that you may use your slave server's details also please put your key absalute path and avoid unnecessory issues
+> Please note that you may use your slave server's details also please put your key absolute path and avoid unnecessary issues

 ### Output Screenshot
 ![alt_txt](https://i.ibb.co/x8DXspP/Screenshot-10.png)
 ----
 ## Reference

-On this playbook were I used my old [nodjs](https://github.com/yousafkhamza/nodejs-dockerfile) container image so please be check the same.
-I have already explained how we create a image and container from docker file.
+On this playbook was I used my old [nodjs](https://github.com/yousafkhamza/nodejs-dockerfile) container image so please be check the same.
+I have already explained how we create an image and container from the docker file.

 ----
 ## Conclusion
-It's a simple ansible playbook how we pulled a image from docker hub and then how to spin up a container from that image through ansible.
-I just uploaded the same for educationel purpose and this playbook we used inbuilt modules so it shuould more helpful for freshers who started ansible and docker.
+It's a simple Ansible playbook how we pulled an image from docker hub and then how to spin up a container from that image through ansible.
+I just uploaded the same for educational purposes and this playbook we used inbuilt modules so it is should more helpful for freshers who started ansible and docker.

 ### ⚙️ Connect with Me